 - Real reasons: There are at least three (real, as opposed to those peddled by the University) reasons why Melbourne University has chosen to mimic the US graduate entry model.
 First, by keeping the students at university for two more years, income from fees is increased (the university obtains an additional $60,000 from each student).
 Second, due to government policies, universities are able to charge full fees ($70,000 per year+ for medicine) for their Graduate medical courses but are prohibited from doing so if it is a school leaver entry program.
 The university is therefore able to increase their income by about 70%.
 Third, by getting students into their Science programs, they are able to increase the flagging enrolments in these programs.
 Since the demand to get into medicine is high, the university is able to lure a large number of students (up to 1000) to commence their science programs, most of whom hope to get into medicine.
 Unfortunately, many students after completion of their Melbourne university degree will be unable to get into medicine or get jobs in the science field, and will therefore choose to stay on to pursue higher degrees.
 This not only further increases the university’s income but the university also gets postgraduate research students to boost their research profile and hence their international ranking.

 - Due to the fact that graduate entry medicine doctors are older (about 6 years older on average), they are likely to choose specialties which are easier to get into, and require shorter training, such as General Practice.
 Doctors from school leaver entry programs are more likely to choose competitive specialties such as Dermatology, Ophthalmology, Neurosurgery, Gastroenterology, because time is on their side, among other reasons.

-In summary, Monash (school leaver entry) medicine is good for you, while Melbourne’s graduate entry medicine program is good for the university.
+In summary, Monash University's (school leaver entry) medical entry program is good for you, while Melbourne’s graduate entry medicine program is good for the University.